kokkos/kokkos-core-wiki/docs/source/API/algorithms/std-algorithms/all/StdMinMaxElement.rst

 - ``exespace``, ``first``, ``last``, ``view``, ``comp``: same as in |min_element_link|_

+- ``teamHandle``: team handle instance given inside a parallel region when using a TeamPolicy

 - ``label``: string forwarded to internal parallel kernels for debugging purposes

   - 1 and 3: The default string is "Kokkos::minmax_element_iterator_api_default".

   - 5 and 7: The default string is "Kokkos::minmax_element_view_api_default".

+  - NOTE: overloads accepting a team handle do not use a label internally

 Return Value
 ~~~~~~~~~~~~